OperationSpark/variables-and-constants/README.md

 **IMPORTANT STEP : BEFORE WE CONTINUE > Remove the code from step 4, otherwise you'll continue to trip the error!**
 ***

-### Primatives are Immutable Where Objects Are Mutable
+### Primitives are Immutable Where Objects Are Mutable

 Sometimes, it can be a bit confusing for those of us starting out in programming to understand that, in JavaScript, primitive values are immutable, where complex objects _are_ mutable.

 Primitive values include the types `undefined`, `null`, `boolean`, `number`, and `string`.
 They are immutable, they are never directly modified.
 The number `2` is always the number `2`, and `null` is the only and only `null`.
 Variables _assigned_ to primitive values can only be _reassigned_ to other values, primitive or complex.

-Think about this, you never change the value of a number, you are only ever reassigning a variable to the value of another number.
+Think about this, you never change the value of a number, you are only ever re-assigning a variable to the value of another number.
 Same goes with strings, which might seem strange because strings are treated as arrays of characters, but any modifying operation on a string returns a _new_ string!
 For example:

 ````javascript
 var myString = 'Hello World';